Featherstone Center for the Arts

 Picture

 Nancy Corvese is a retired Physical Therapist from RI who first came to MV in 1990 visiting close friends in East Chop with her husband and two children.
 Since falling in love with the island they purchased their home on East Chop in 1996 and have been bouncing back and forth from RI ever since.
 The plan is for a permanent move to Martha’s Vineyard where she can explore more of her love for the Island.
-Professionally following receiving MS degree from Boston University she has worked in neuro rehab and home care settings facilitating, educating and motivating her patients for the best mobility and life style outcomes.
+Professionally, following receiving MS degree from Boston University, she has worked in neuro rehab and home care settings facilitating, educating and motivating her patients for the best mobility and life style outcomes.
 She has served on the executive boards of the RI PT Association, East Chop Association, Kingston Congregational Church council, volunteered on several school committees and capital campaigns.
 Artistically she has studied stained glass work in RI and enjoys the artistic process and the opportunity to explore her love of light and it’s transparent color through glass design.
 As a grandparent to two young boys she has marveled at the opportunity to look at nature with a fresh eye through them.
 She loves the outdoors and spends time there while gardening, swimming, kayaking, tennis, cycling, x country skiing and meditative walks through East Chop and beyond.
-She is thrilled to be a part of Featherstone and it’s growth as it strives to fulfill it’s mission to “engage, enrich and connect our community through the power of art and creativity”.
+She is thrilled to be a part of Featherstone and it’s growth as it strives to fulfill its mission to “engage, enrich and connect our community through the power of art and creativity."

 Picture